 Flavor: Fresh herbal aroma.
 Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

 Harvest: Sustainably harvested in small batches.
-Spring 2018.
+Winter 2019.
 Pinglin, Taiwan.

 Wenshan Baozhong Tea has a pure character, in that the tea leaves undergo very little processing after being harvested.
 Like all Oolongs, the basic steps of withering, oxidation, and tumble heating are involved.
 But the level of oxidation for making Baozhong Tea is relatively minimal, about 10-15%.
 Baozhong is also an unroasted type of Oolong.